 - f.
 All grievances shall be personally presented either orally or in writing pursuant to the Informal Settlement process described in Section VII.F.1 above as a condition precedent to a Grievance Hearing, unless: (i) an Expedited Procedure is applicable as provided below, or (ii) the Hearing Officer waives such condition precedent upon a showing by the Complainant of good cause why he or she failed to follow Informal Settlement procedures. - g.
 At the hearing, the Complainant may present evidence and arguments in support of the complaint and contradict evidence against the Complainant.
 The hearing will be informal, and the Hearing Officer may consider any evidence or testimony that is directly related to the facts and issues raised by the complaint or the Disposition. - h.
 Within ten (10) business days after the hearing, the Hearing Officer will prepare and deliver to Management and the Complainant a written decision about the complaint, including the reasons therefore.
-The decision will be binding on the Owner, the Complainant, and Management, except to the extent that it is inconsistent with the Act, HUD regulations, the Annual Contributions Contract governing the Development, State law, or Section 42 of the Code. - i.
-All notices to be delivered in connection with this Grievance Procedure will be deemed received upon actual receipt (if delivered in person) or two (2) days after deposit in the U.S. mail, postage paid and return receipt requested. - j.
-The procedures for informal meetings and Grievance Hearings shall not apply to any termination of a public housing tenancy based on any violent or drug-related criminal activity on or off the premises of the Development; any other criminal activity that threatens the health, safety or right to peaceful enjoyment of the premises by other residents of the Development, neighbors of the k.
-Selection of Hearing Officer or Panel.
-A Grievance Hearing shall be conducted by an impartial person or persons appointed by Management other than the person who made or approved the Management action under review, or a subordinate of such person.
-Management will have consulted with resident organizations prior to the appointment of such hearing officers.
+The decision will be binding on the Owner, the Complainant, and Management, except to the extent that it is inconsistent with the Act, HUD regulations, the Annual Contributions Contract governing the Development, State law, or Section 42 of the Code. - All notices to be delivered in connection with this Grievance Procedure will be deemed received upon actual receipt (if delivered in person) or two (2) days after deposit in the U.S. mail, postage paid and return receipt requested. - j.
+The procedures for informal meetings and Grievance Hearings shall not apply to any termination of a public housing tenancy based on any violent or drug-related criminal activity on or off the premises of the Development; any other criminal activity that threatens the health, safety or right to peaceful enjoyment of the premises by other residents of the

-Development, the Owner, Management or the employees of the Owner or Management; or any activity resulting in a felony conviction.
+Development, neighbors of the Development, the Owner, Management or the employees of the Owner or Management; or any activity resulting in a felony conviction.